BxNxM/micrOS/APP_TEMPLATES.md

 Usage(s): [LM_OV2640](./micrOS/source/LM_OV2640.py)

+## micrOS Types.py module

-## Advanced help messages with widget type assignment
+> Advanced help messages with widget type assignment

 Normally in help function you can return a tuple of strings, this can be queried as help message from ShellCli and WebCli.